of new hires come as the result of a referral.

-At the end of the day, you paid them to find a candidate to fill a hire, not to assure that hire was the absolute best the market had to offer.
+At the end of the day, you paid them to recruit candidates to fill a hire, not to assure that hire was the absolute best the market had to offer.

 High skill positions differ completely from minimum wage jobs – not just the job description, but the type of person who can effectively fit that job.
 Because of a low barrier to entry in the recruiter industry, some recruiters literally just call candidates asking for their resume so they can represent them in a job search.
 While this may work fine for lower-wage positions, highly specialized job candidates are not looking for recruiters to act as a middle-man to finding new contracts or jobs.
 In short, the pool of candidates from a recruiters network tends to be sub-par for highly skilled positions.